-Although all of the material have been collated from various institutions, agencies, and scholars, and have now been made available online via the Presidential Museum and Library website, we will likewise be publishing piecemeal sections of the transcript and excerpts from the eyewitness accounts and various reflections throughout the length of the trial’s anniversary, on the following platforms: On the Andres Bonifacio Sesquicentennial Facebook and its attached Twitter handle, as well as on the Malacañan Palace Facebook page and its official Tumblr.
+Although all of the material have been collated from various institutions, agencies, and scholars, and have now been made available online via the Presidential Museum and Library website, we will likewise be publishing piecemeal sections of the transcript and excerpts from the eyewitness accounts and various reflections throughout the length of the trial’s anniversary, on the following platforms: On the Andres Bonifacio Sesquicentennial Facebook and its attached Twitter handle.
 Through this online commemoration, the PCDSPO seeks to encourage a careful reflection about the Bonifacio behind the thrust bolo—one that leads to a stronger hypothesis charting how exactly the boy from Tondo rose to our pantheon of heroes.

 As we have previously asserted, “the question “How well do we know Andres Bonifacio?” must lead us to asking that perennial yet perpetually relevant question—how well do we know ourselves?
 For if the past is to be more than a static display of embalmed facts, then it must be become a subject engrossing—and relevant enough—to invite discussion, reinterpretation, and reappreciation by a new generation, as the torch of identity is passed from sesquicentennial to bicentennial, fifty years hence.”